reptileinx/backup_aws_resources/README.md

         }
     ```

-7. Target Account: Allow the Failsafe account resources to subscribe, list subscriptions by topic and to receive notifications from the <SNSSaveTopic>.
+7. **Target Account:** Allow the Failsafe account resources to subscribe, list subscriptions by topic and to receive notifications from the `SNSSaveTopic`.
-    ```shell
+    ```bash
         # run from the Failsafe account context to create a trust policy on the lambda in the failsafe account
         ➜ aws lambda add-permission \
                 --function-name <rdssavesnapshot> \